-In accordance with OMB and U.S. Treasury guidance, Appropriations reported on the Statement of Budgetary Resources exceeds Appropriations Received on the Statement of Changes in Net Position by \$66.2 billion.
+In accordance with OMB and U.S. Treasury guidance, Appropriations reported on the Statement of Budgetary Resources exceeds Appropriations Received on the Statement of Changes in Net Position by \$62.4 billion.
 Reference Note 19, Disclosures Related to the Statement of Changes in Net Position, for additional details.

 Differences exist between the amounts reported on the SBR and on the Budget of the U.S. Government (the Budget).
-The FY 2017 Budget will display the FY 2015 actual values and is expected to be published in February 2016.
-The FY 2016 Budget contains the actual values for FY 2014 reporting.
+The FY 2018 Budget will display the FY 2016 actual values and is expected to be published in February 2017.
+The FY 2017 Budget contains the actual values for FY 2015 reporting.

-Reconciliation of Combined SBR to President's Budget Dollars in Billion. ollars in Billions Fiscal Year 2014 Actual As of September 30 Budgetary Obligations Offsetting Resources Incurred Receipts Distributed Offsetting Outlays, Combined SBR \$ 1,084.9 \$ 934.2 \$ 87.7 \$ 641.8 Differences: Other (0.7) 1 0.2 0.0 0.0 Budget of the U.S. Government \$ 1,084.2 2 \$ 934.4 \$ 87.7 \$ 641.8
+Reconciliation of Combined SBR to President's Budget Dollars in Billions Fiscal Year 2 201 5 Actual As of September 30 Budgetary Obligations Offsetting Resources Incurred Receipts Agency Outlays, Net Combined SBR \$ 1,067.4 \$ 917.9 \$ 86.8 \$ 632.5 Differences: Adjustments to SBR $3.5^{1}$ $3.5^{1}$ Other $(0.5)^2$ $(0.5)^2$ 0.0 $(0.5)^2$ Budget of the U.S. Government \$ 1,070.4 \$ 920.9 \$ 86.8 \$ 632.0

-^{1.} The \$(0.7) billion difference reported above for Budgetary Resources is primarily due to pending adjustments to the SBR, different reporting requirements on the SBR versus the Budget, and other differences requiring research.

-^{2.} The source of the Budgetary Resources figure was the DoD SBR to SF133 Reconciliation Summary on the Office of Management and Budget MAX website.
+- 1. The \$3.5 billion difference reported above for Budgetary Resources and Obligations Incurred is primarily due to late adjustments to the SBR not reported in the Governmentwide Treasury Account Symbol Adjusted Trial Balance System which flows to the Office of Management and Budget MAX website. - 2.
+The \$(0.5) billion difference reported above for Budgetary Resources is primarily due to pending adjustments to the SBR, different reporting requirements on the SBR versus the Budget, and other differences requiring research. - 3.
+The source of the Budgetary Resources figure was the DoD SBR to SF133 Reconciliation Summary on the Office of Management and Budget MAX website.